TomiAlaofin/TomiAlaofin/README.md

 - 💻Major in electrical and computer engineering
 - 🤝 Interested in collaborating on Opensource projects
 - 📌 You can reach me on LinkedIn/Twitter
-- ⚡ Subjectively fun fact about me: I'm a Major in electrical and computer engineering
+- ⚡ Fun fact about me: I forgot